blekenbleu/blekenbleu.github.io/GitHubW10.md

 * Always pass an encoding option to Zlib::GzipReader.wrap.
 Pull request
   #2933 by Nobuyoshi Nakada.
 * Introduce default prerelease requirement.
-Pull request #2925 by David Rodríguez.
+Pull request #2925 by David Rodriguez.
 * Detect libc version, closes #2918.
 Pull request #2922 by fauno.
 * Use IAM role to extract security-credentials for EC2 instance.
 Pull request #2894 by Alexander Pakulov.
 * Improve `gem uninstall --all`.
-Pull request #2893 by David Rodríguez.
+Pull request #2893 by David Rodriguez.
 * Use `RbConfig::CONFIG['rubylibprefix']`.
 Pull request #2889 by Nobuyoshi
   Nakada.
 * Build the first gemspec we found if no arguments are passed to gem